MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Introduction

 Then, we introduce an amortization branch selection strategy to amortize quantization error from switching activations bit-widths into branches, in which the selection of branch combination is dispersed.
 Fig.\,\ref{fig:selection} provides an example of the 2-, 4-, 6-, and 8-bit settings.
-As shown in Fig.\,\ref{fig:selection-baseline}, a simple selection strategy that involves including the first branch in all bit-widths can result in the first branch bearing quantization error too much.
-To avoid this, as presented in Fig.\,\ref{fig:selection-our}, we disperse the selection of branches to amortize quantization error from switching activations bit-widths by including the first branch only in 2- and 8-bit quantization.
-As a result, the first branch's performance is improved.

-Finally, we design an in-place distillation strategy to facilitate the guidance between branches to further improve MultiQuant.
-For the largest bit-width, its optimization objective is the cross-entropy loss.
+As shown in Fig.\,\ref{fig:selection}a, a simple strategy is the serial branch selection strategy, where the first branch is involved in all bit-widths, making the first branch bear quantization error from 2-, 4-, 6-, and 8-bit activations.
+As a result, the first branch bears the quantization error from activation quantization too much, leading to a limited performance.
+To solve this, as presented in Fig.\,\ref{fig:selection}b, we propose the amortization branch selection strategy, where the selection of branches is dispersed.
+This strategy only includes the first branch in 2- and 8-bit quantization.
+As a result, the first branch only needs to adapt the error from 2- and 8-bit activation quantization, leading to a better performance.
+Finally, we adopt the in-place distillation~\cite{yu2021any,yuslimmable,yu2020bignas} strategy to facilitate the guidance between branches to further improve MBQuant.
+Specifically, for the largest bit-width, its optimization objective is the cross-entropy loss.
 For lower bit-widths, the optimization objectives comprise the cross-entropy loss and the distillation loss from the largest bit-width.

-The comparison between MultiQuant and previous methods~\cite{yu2021any,jin2020adabits} are presented in Table\,\ref{tab:attri-compar}.
-Compared with existing methods, MultiQuant has comparable computational overhead, spends equivalent or smaller storage footprints, and exhibits significant performance improvements.
-Extensive experiments on various benchmark datasets, networks, and different bit-width settings clearly demonstrate the superiority of MultiQuant.
+Extensive experiments demonstrate that MBQuant achieves significant performance gains compared to existing arbitrary bit-width quantization methods.
+For example, MBQuant improves the average accuracy of ResNet-34 by 1.69\% on 2-, 3-, and 4-bit settings, and by 2.66\% on 2-, 4-, 6-, and 8-bit settings.